Get up and get moving! Exercise is a great way to improve your behavior, and mood and revitalize the mind and body.

 I don't think you can ever age out of playing with bubbles!
 Playing with bubbles can be downright fun and joyous.

-Bubble play can also be used to increase mindfulness and practice breathwork.
+Bubble play is one of those executive functioning games that can also be used to increase mindfulness and practice breathwork.
 Teaching children how to breathe in and exhale using bubbles is a great way to teach digraphic breathing, especially in resistant or young children.
 Mindfulness is connected to good executive functioning skills.

 Proper breathing is critical for a calm brain and regulated nervous system.
 If one is “chest breathing,” they are stuck in an anxious state.
 An anxious mind and body simply can't focus,